dgaydukov/cert-aws/sa/files/sa.md

 It's based on BGP and AS.
 With unicast path would lead to one destination, no matter what distance is.
 * `geocast` - delivery of information to a group of destinations in a network identified by their geographical locations Routing protocol:
-* EGP (External Gateway Protocol) - based on based on tree-like (i.e., hierarchical) topologies.
+* EGP (External Gateway Protocol) - based on tree-like (hierarchical) topologies.
+As internet grows EGP become inefficient to find the quickest route, so new protocol was developed
+* BGP (Border Gateway Protocol) - makes internet to work.
+It works like GPS (the best route is determined by different factors, such as traffic congestion, roads temporarily closed for maintenance, etc).
+BGP is designed to exchange routing and reachability information between AS on the Internet.
-As internet grows EGP become inefficient to find the quickest route, so new protocol was developed AS (Autonomous System) architecture (represented by unique number called an ASN).
+AS (Autonomous System) architecture (represented by unique number called an ASN).
 Each AS controls a collection of connected routing prefixes, representing a range of IP addresses.
 It then determines the routing policy inside the network.
-* BGP (Border Gateway Protocol) - makes internet to work.
-It works like GPS (the best route is determined by different factors, such as traffic congestion, roads temporarily closed for maintenance, etc).
-BGP is designed to exchange routing and reachability information between autonomous systems on the Internet

 ###### MTU & Jumbo frame
 PDU (Protocol data unit) - single unit of information transmitted between 2 computers.
 At each layer PDU has it's own name